xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 {: .notice--primary}

-That is a mouthful of a description for SysDB but each word in there is important and collectively they define the concept and the power of SysDB. _Configuration_ and _operational data_ is a significant part of the router state and the IOS XR's SysDB is an advanced datastore to hold this data.
-SysDB has the following attributes shown in the picture and each of these attributes is explained below:
+That is a mouthful of a description for SysDB, but each word in there is important, and collectively they define the concept and the power of SysDB. _Configuration_ and _operational data_ is a significant part of the router state, and the IOS XR's SysDB is an advanced datastore to hold this data.
+SysDB has the following attributes shown in the picture, and each of these attributes is explained below:

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/21_sysdb.png){: .align-center}